patipark/nestjs_typeorm_rbac/README.md

 For example, a user with the 'manager' role automatically has all permissions granted to 'editor' and 'user' roles.

+## Role Hierarchy Architecture

+This application uses a dedicated `role_hierarchy` table to manage role relationships, which provides the following benefits:

+1. **Improved flexibility**: Roles can be reorganized without modifying each individual role entity
+2. **Better performance**: Hierarchies can be traversed more efficiently using database queries
+3. **Cleaner data model**: Role entities contain only their own properties, not relationships
+4. **Future extensibility**: Easily supports multiple inheritance if needed in the future

+The role hierarchy is managed through the following tables:

+- `roles`: Contains basic role information (id, name, description, capabilities)
+- `role_hierarchy`: Junction table mapping parent-child relationships between roles

 ## Project Structure

 ```plaintext